Homelytainment earn commissions (at no additional cost to you) if you purchase products from retailers after clicking on a link from our site.

-The sound can easily leak to the upstairs.
+The sound can easily leak upstairs.
 The people upstairs will be upset with the sound of it.

 That’s why you must install a back box at the back of it.
 You can order a ready-made one from Amazon, or you can create it DIY.
 You can order this Amazon choice speaker enclosure that can improve sound quality and can also soundproof the speaker.
 Or follow this below video for DIY speaker back box making.

 Read my this guide to soundproof the entire home theater.
 You will have superb sound quality.